Lakebay Marina Redevelopment

 -

-This project will likely serve larger numbers of trailered boats and hand launched vessels, but will also be accessible by larger vessels from the water, including power boats and sailboats.
+This project will likely be accessible by hand-launched and larger vessels from the water, including power boats and sailboats.

-Site capacity will be determined during the planning process, but we anticipate planning for at least 40 vessels per day and possibly another 20 hand launched boats.
+Site capacity will be determined during the planning process, but we anticipate planning for at up to 20 vessels per day.